 In order to comply with UK Immigration Law, all External Examiners must be eligible to work in the UK and must provide the relevant evidence to do so.

 The University will conduct a Right to Work check to verify that every individual working for the University is eligible to work in the UK, prior to them commencing any work with the University.
 This requirement includes External Examiners and is in accordance with UK Visa and Immigration (UKVI), a department of the UK Government Home Office.
-The External Examiner will be asked to present or email a copy of their identification to Academic Quality Services, usually a passport (and visa, if relevant), before they commence work with the University.
+The External Examiner will be asked to present or email a copy of their identification to the University Human Resources, usually a passport (and visa, if relevant), before they commence work with the University.
 The original documentation will be verified by the University’s Human Resources team.

 Please refer to the following link for further information: